-- misleading or deceptive conduct, which includes the use of misleading and false advertising, names and market practices (including lookalike products);
+- misleading or deceptive conduct, which includes misleading and false advertising, names and market practices (including lookalike products);

-- bait advertising, referral selling, inertia selling, multiple pricing and manufacturer and extended warranties;
+- bait advertising, referral selling, inertia selling and multiple pricing;

 - door-to-door sales and outbound telesales;

-- consumer guarantees for goods and services; and
+- consumer guarantees for goods and services (including manufacturer and extended warranties); and

 The ACCC enforces consumer protection laws vigorously at the national level.
 State and territory consumer regulators (such as the New South Wales Office of Fair Trading and Consumer Affairs Victoria) also enforce consumer protection laws at the local level.

-Importantly, the unfair contract terms regime requires all consumer-facing businesses to ensure that any standard form contracts do not contain any unfair terms.
+Importantly, the unfair contract terms regime requires businesses to ensure that any standard form contracts with consumers do not contain any unfair terms.
 An ‘unfair term’ is void and consumers and regulators have the ability to seek a declaration from a court that a term is unfair.
 A term will be ‘unfair’ if: